adriangb/xpresso/docs/tutorial/path_params.md

 ## Deserialziation and parsing

-xpresso offers full support for the the [OpenAPI parameter serialization spec].
+Xpresso offers full support for the the [OpenAPI parameter serialization spec].
 You can control the serialization style using the `style` and `explode` arguments to `Path()`:
 The Python type can be a scalar value, a collection (like a list or dict) or even a Pydantic model (for object-valued parameters).